Note: This was originally written for my weekly newsletter. You can sign up for it here.

 I’m not saying these things will happen.
 I’m just saying these are some of the things that aren’t immediately obvious that we could be thinking about.

-- We tend to focus on one-off solutions, rather refining daily habits – And finally, as I’ve written before, we are biased towards single, big changes in behavior to accomplish something rather than accumulating many small, regular changes that create bigger benefits.
+We tend to focus on one-off solutions, rather than refining daily habits – And finally, as I’ve written before, we are biased towards single, big changes in behavior to accomplish something rather than accumulating many small, regular changes that create bigger benefits.
 For example, wearing a mask is almost useless.
 Whereas eating a healthy diet of fruits and vegetables and taking vitamins C and D regularly will boost your immune system immensely.
 Honestly, the single best thing you can do right now to protect yourself from coronavirus is all the same shit you should have been doing anyway: eat well, drink less, smoke not at all.
 And yes, wash your goddamn hands.

 I’m sorry if this feels all doom and gloom.
 Here are a few useful things to remember: